-Sophie lands at Hong Kong International Airport and takes the Airport Express Train and in minutes she and her LUC8K bags are in the middle of the fast-moving crowded.
-The residents of this great city celebrate luxury like no other and for this trip Sophie plans on living the luxury life.
+Sophie lands at Hong Kong International Airport and takes the Airport Express Train, and in minutes, she and her LUC8K bags are in the middle of the fast-moving crowd.
+The residents of this great city celebrate luxury like no other, and for this trip, Sophie plans on living the luxury life.

 Sophie checked in at the Upper House, one of the top hotels in the city

 Her studio room has a special bath with a full view of the harbor, which she took full advantage of.

 After her soak, she put on her LUC8K leather belt, grabs her leather handbag, wallet, and cardholder, and heads up to the 49th floor to the Café Gray Bar, the hotel’s popular meeting place.
 The bar and adjourning restaurant is a perfect example of Hong Kong’s multicultural sophistication.
 With wood grains, neutral shades, marble, and crisp lines, it provides a modern club-like atmosphere for the stylish guests who frequent the place.
 Large windows around the room provide a magnificent view of the Kowloon skyline across the harbor.

 Sophie was feeling a bit dangerous, so she ordered a Vesper martini, the one James Bond preferred.
 Fortunately, she arrived at sunset, the perfect time, as day turns to night and the tall buildings on Kowloon begin their light shows.
 There are few views like it in the world, and she sips her drink while enjoying small talk with others at the bar.